All His Engines: Plot

-A mysterious plague begins putting its victims into unexplained comas, including Chas Chandler's granddaughter Tricia.
+In 2004, mysterious plague begins putting its victims into unexplained comas, including Chas Chandler's granddaughter Tricia.
 Chas' best friend John Constantine takes up the case in London, using his acquaintance Fennel to communicate with Tricia's soul, but the ceremony is hijacked by a third party who kills Fennel and instructs Constantine to travel to an address in Los Angeles.
 Constantine and Chas find the address and discover that a demon named Beroul is responsible for the coma.
 He blackmails Constantine into working for him in return for Tricia's soul.
 He commands Constantine to hunt down a list of demons who are interfering with his work.
 Constantine summons the Aztec god Mictlantecuhtli for a favor.
 Constantine summons Beroul's enemies in a church and Mictlantecuhtli, immune to the effects of Christian holy paraphernalia, effortlessly slaughters them.
 Beroul doesn't keep his end of the bargain and makes a business pact with Mictlantecuhtli.
 John then makes another deal with Mictlantecuhtli, who has the ability to knit souls and bodies back together.
 In a final confrontation with Beroul, Mictlantecuhtli does so and restored Tricia, possessing her body.
 Constantine then feigns a gamble with Tricia's life, and Mictlantecuhtli leaves her.
 Chas and Tricia leave for England while Constantine decides to stay in Los Angeles for a while.

 Reception

-Stephen Holland of Comics Bulletin wrote in his review of the graphic novel that "Carey is on the toppest form I've known of him" and felt that the style evoked earlier periods of the long running series as the "script felt like Ennis, the art like a moodier, more solid John Ridgway."
+Stephen Holland of Comics Bulletin wrote in his review of the graphic novel that "Carey is on the toppest form I've known of him" and felt that the style evoked earlier periods of the long-running series as the "script felt like Ennis, the art like a moodier, more solid John Ridgway."